henry-doan/cs-Java-files/EightPuzzle/src/ep/readme.txt

  *  include any help from people (including course staff, lab TAs,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/
+Jeneve Castro, Tatiana Nicoara, Dimitar Ivanov helped a lot and spliting up the program and algorithms.